By Earth Commission Co-Chairs Johan Rockström and Joyeeta Gupta.

 Meeting the needs of current and future generations, while staying within the safe and just boundaries, is, in our view, non-negotiable.
 It is also possible.
 But it won’t be easy.
 We will have to transform our societies and the global economy.
 This means halting luxury carbon consumption and luxury biosphere consumption.
 It means creating new business models that focus on circularity, regeneration and justice.

 A world economy that operates within safe and just Earth System Boundaries is the most important business opportunity of our lifetime.
-And, it is possible to operationalise these boundaries across all sectors of the economy.
+And, it is possible to operationalize these boundaries across all sectors of the economy.

 The Earth Commission is part of a bigger ecosystem of changemakers – the Global Commons Alliance (GCA), which the Forum and other business networks are also part of.
 GCA created the Science Based Targets Network (SBTN) to work with businesses and cities, and has already started the urgent work of translating these boundaries into targets.
 Companies can start taking no regrets actions now.